Warner Bros. Studios Burbank: History

-The financial success of The Jazz Singer and The Singing Fool enabled Warner Bros. to purchase a majority interest in First National in September 1928 and it began moving its productions into the Burbank lot.
+The financial successes of The Jazz Singer and The Singing Fool enabled Warner Bros. to purchase a majority interest in First National in September 1928 and it began moving its productions into the Burbank lot.
 The First National studio, as it was then known, became the official home of Warner Bros.–First National Pictures with four sound stages.
 Though Warner's Sunset Boulevard studios remained in active use during the 1930s both for motion picture filming and "phonograph recordings" a fire in December 1934 destroyed 15 acre of the studios in Burbank, forcing the company to put its Sunset Boulevard studio back into full use.

 In 1937, Stage 7 was raised 30 feet and renamed Stage 16 to become a 98-foot high stage with a 2-million-gallon water tank, one of the largest stages in the world, and has been used to film scenes from The Goonies (1985), The Perfect Storm (2000) and Dunkirk (2017) and is also where Ryan Gosling and Emma Stone's characters can be seen walking in the film La La Land (2016).
 Stage 22, built in 1937, was the last stage built on the studio lot for 60 years.
 By 1937, Warner Bros. had all but closed the Sunset studio, making the Burbank lot its main headquarters – which it remains to this day.
-Eventually Warner dissolved the First National company and the site has often been referred to as simply Warner Bros.
+Eventually, Warner dissolved the First National company and the site has often been referred to as simply Warner Bros.
 Studios since.

 The backlot has various sets including New York Street; Hennessy Street; Midwest Street and The Jungle.
 New York Street was built in 1930 and can be used to represent other cities and has been used for films including 42nd Street (1933), Blade Runner (1982) and The Dark Knight (2008) and television series such as Friends (1994–2004).
 Hennessy Street was originally known as Tenement Street and was built in 1937.
 It was used for My Fair Lady (1964), Annie (1982) and Spider-Man (2002).
 Midwest Street was built in 1939 for Four Wives and has since been used as River City in The Music Man (1962) and for The Dukes of Hazzard (1979-1985) and Gremlins (1984).
-The Jungle set was built in 1955 for the film Santiago (1956) and has later been used for The Goonies (1985) and The Waltons.
+The Jungle set was built in 1955 for the film Santiago (1956) and has later been used for Camelot (1967), The Blue Lagoon (1980), The Goonies (1985) and The Waltons.
 In 1955, Warner Bros.
 Television was created and TV productions on the lot increased with some of the stages subdivided into two or three smaller stages.
-The Laramie Street set was built in 1957 used for westerns including Blazing Saddles (1974) and TV series Cheyenne and Maverick.
+The Laramie Street set was built in 1957 and used for westerns including Blazing Saddles (1974) and the TV series Cheyenne and Maverick.
 In 2004 it was turned into Warner Village, a residential street, used in TV series including Two and a Half Men and The Big Bang Theory.